ali-yazdanp/pandas-challenge/README.md

 - Scores by School Size

-Use the following code to bin the per_school_summary.
+- Use below four bins with reasonable cutoff values to group by school size

 size_bins = [0, 1000, 2000, 5000]
 labels = ["Small (<1000)", "Medium (1000-2000)", "Large (2000-5000)"]

-Use pd.cut on the "Total Students" column of the per_school_summary DataFrame.
+Use pd.cut on the "Total Students" column of the school_summary DataFrame.

-Create a DataFrame called size_summary that breaks down school performance based on school size (small, medium, or large).
+Create a DataFrame  that breaks down school performance based on school size (small, medium, or large).

 - Scores by School Type

-Use the per_school_summary DataFrame from the previous step to create a new DataFrame called type_summary.
+Use the school_summary DataFrame from the previous step to create a new DataFrame

 This new DataFrame should show school performance based on the "School Type".